“The key to happiness is low expectations… Lower… Nope, even lower… There you go”Ramblin’ Mama

 To date, this is still one of my favorite projects.
 Working with a “budget-friendly” budget comes with its own challenges and at times can be more time consuming than working with larger budgets because at the of the day it’s our name on the work and we want it to look impeccable, so it may take extra time to find products that we can stand behind and that fall within the client’s budget.

 Back to my original sentiment.
 When you have a “budget friendly” design budget it is a lot of money, after all $15k is not chump change, and if you have chosen to invest that chunk of change in your interior environment to make daily life a little happier and a little easier, you expect great results.
 And you can get great results.
 My best advice if you want to avoid sticker shock is look at the projects on Houzz that you like and look at the budget the designer has listed.
 This will give you an idea of what to expect if you want to achieve a similar look.

 Hope you found this post helpful!
-If you’re interested in learning more about budgets, make sure you download my budget guide.
+If you’re interested in learning more about budgets, make sure you download my interior design budget guide the “Good Better Best Workbook.”
 If you would like to work with Paradigm Interiors, you can schedule your complimentary design style consultation here.

 NEXT WEEK – HOW MUCH SHOULD I SPEND?
 LAMPS

 *This post may contain affiliate links, when you click on them or make a purchase using them I may make a small commission.